-The Indian economy has shown sustained growth over the last several years with real GDP growing at 7.5 per cent. in fiscal year 2005, 8.5 per cent. in fiscal year 2004, 3.8 per cent. in fiscal year 2003, 5.8 per cent. in fiscal year 2002 and 4.4 per cent. in fiscal year 2001.
-The index of Industrial Production grew at 7.0 per cent. in fiscal year 2005 and at 8.0 per cent. in fiscal year 2004 compared to 5.7 per cent. in fiscal year 2003 and 2.7 per cent. in fiscal year 2002.
+The Indian economy has shown sustained growth over the last several years with real GDP growing at 9.0 per cent in financial year 2006, 7.5 per cent. in fiscal year 2005 and 8.5 per cent in fiscal year 2004.
+The index of Industrial Production grew at 8.2 per cent in fiscal year 2006, 8.4 per cent in fiscal year 2005 and at 6.9 per cent in fiscal year 2004.
 However, any slowdown in the Indian economy or future volatility of global commodity prices, in particular oil and steel prices, could adversely affect the Bank's borrowers and contractual counterparties.
 With the importance of retail loans to the Bank's business, any slowdown in the growth or negative growth of sectors like housing and automobiles could adversely impact the Bank's performance.
 Any such slowdown could adversely affect the Bank's business, including its ability to grow, the quality of its assets, its financial performance and the trading price of the Debentures.